-Part B: Your Results DIRECTIONS

-1. Report the outcome achievement data gathered via the assignments, tests, etc. you identified for each outcome (question 3) of your Part A. (Only include data for students who completed the course.
+Part B: Your Results DIRECTIONS 1.
+Report the outcome achievement data gathered via the assignments, tests, etc. you identified for each outcome (question 3) of your Part A. (Only include data for students who completed the course.
 Do not include students who withdrew or earned an incomplete) Data for all 3 outcomes should be reported below.

-Method 1: Written log that examines gender communication in a variety of settings, includes analysis of interactions, conflicts, misinterpretations, behavioral obstacles, etc.; role plays taking on characteristics of opposite gender.
-Students observed non-verbal communication, responses, behaviors, and assumptions and submitted written reports summarizing and interpreting the observations.
+Method 1: Written log that examines gender communication in a variety of settings, includes analysis of interactions, conflicts, misinterpretations, behavioral obstacles, etc. Students observed non-verbal communication, responses, behaviors, and assumptions and submitted written reports summarizing and interpreting the observations.